An aid ship is en route to Gaza, in a test of a sea corridor for the war-torn enclave

 "Israel's military operations are intended to cut off life to Palestinians — especially for medical and food services," Naimat says.

 Israel has blamed delays on U.N. agencies.
-The U.N. has said Israeli forces have not just delayed approval for truck convoys, butturned away key aid to northern Gaza.
+The U.N. has said Israeli forces have not just delayed approval for truck convoys, butturned away key aid to northern Gaza and attacked its staff and facilities.

 Jordan, which has a peace treaty with Israel, has accused the Israeli military of deliberately targeting its field hospitals in Gaza.
 Israel has said it was aiming at Hamas militants.